 My favorite part of this product is the reflection sheet.
 Students identify an emotion on the learning pit that best illustrates where they were before the activity ended.
 The reflection page is only included in the paid products.
 This means the Big Scribb, The Bewilderer, & The Nuisance (Challenges 6 & 7) do not include the reflection page.

 If you plan to use these challenges throughout the school year, purchasing the bundle is your best choice and gives you the best value.
-This product includes access to over 60 pages and 40 Activities.
+This product includes access to over 60 pages and 35 DIGITAL and Printable Activities.
 You can also purchase the challenges individually, see descriptions for more information.

 Students will complete the Magic Math Triangle, where all digits along the perimeter of the triangle must add up to the given magic sum.
 There are two triangles with 4 possible magic sums totaling 8 activities!
 There is a signature section where you can require the student to get a signature from you, a classmate, or their own before moving on.
 ANSWER KEY is included!
 Take each challenge a step further and see if the students can find multiple solutions per magic number Triangle.
 Great for critical and higher-level thinking.
 This activity requires a minimum of 20 minutes per triangle.
 By no means will a student finish all 4 triangle challenges, unless you stretch the challenges out.